amsalu-tadesse/student_cafe/README.md

 ## Student Cafe Web Application
-Student Cafe is a University cafeteria management system, which provides food three times a day.
+Student Cafe is a University cafeteria management system, which provides foods three times a day.
 The system has three schedules a day.
 Breakfast, Lunch and Dinner.
 The system tells if Unknown ID is used and if a student attempts to use the card more than one time per schedule.
+It also has more functionalities.

 ## Steps of Installation